immmersive/codesmash-aws-serverless-aurelia/README.md

 ## 🏗️ Building in AWS

-The app is ideally built as part of a DevOps build process in a CI/CD pipeline, in AWS CodeBuild and automatically deployed to an AWS S3 bucket.
+The app is ideally built as part of a DevOps build process in a CI/CD pipeline, with AWS CodeBuild and automatically deployed to an AWS S3 bucket.
 You can find the config files for each environment, which define the build steps in the following path:

 ```bash
 app/web/src/config/aws/buildspec_${stage}.yml